ballerina-platform/ballerina-lang/stdlib/database/sql/src/main/ballerina/src/sql/Module.md

 #### Closing the client

-Once all database operations are performed you can close the database client you have created by invoking `close()` operation.
+Once all the database operations are performed, you can close the database client you have created by invoking the `close()` operation.
 This will close the corresponding connection pool if it is not shared by any other database clients.

 ```ballerina